-RE(F)USE communicates frustration and fear for the future, by working through the lens of my childhood appreciation for discarded scraps.
-This collection takes inspiration from an early 1900’s overflowing landfill in Brooklyn; embracing melancholy hues with saturated pops imitating the static plastic and glass littered shoreline.
-This grotesque environment is the byproduct of production; thus my designs entertain this dichotomy of excessively glamorous silhouettes being constructed from discard while also becoming precious, due to the craft of reconstruction.
+This undergraduate thesis collection communicates my frustrations and fears for the future by working through the lens of my childhood.
+This collection takes inspiration from an early 1900’s overflowing landfill in Brooklyn.
+These pieces embrace the melancholic landscape of the plastic and glass littered shoreline.
+This grotesque environment is the byproduct of production; thus my designs highlight this dichotomy of outrageous silhouettes being constructed from discard while also becoming precious, due to the craft of reconstruction.
 RE(F)USE is more than a collection, it is a mentality that challenges the perspective of “waste” in the fashion industry.